★★★★★970+ Clients Approved

 The Rebuilding Steps in Order

 1. Pay every current bill on time, without exception — set direct debits for every account.
 Under CCR, every on-time payment is a positive data point added to your file monthly.
 One missed payment on an otherwise clean file can drop your score by 50–100 points.
 Don't let that happen.
+For professional assistance, see how our specialists can help improve your score.

 2. Stop all new credit applications — each application creates a hard enquiry that stays for 5 years.
 If you've had recent rejections, stop applying and focus on rebuilding before your next application.